g-haine/phraise/docs/_posts/2003-08-01-geometric-numerical-integration-illustrated-by-the-stormer-verlet-method.md

 [Ernst Hairer](authors/ernst-hairer), [Christian Lubich](authors/christian-lubich), [Gerhard Wanner](authors/gerhard-wanner)

 ## Abstract
 The subject of geometric numerical integration deals with numerical integrators that preserve geometric properties of the flow of a differential equation, and it explains how structure preservation leads to improved long-time behaviour.
 This article illustrates concepts and results of geometric numerical integration on the important example of the Störmer–Verlet method.
-It thus presents a cross-section of the recent monograph by the authors, enriched by some additional material.\n After an introduction to the Newton–Störmer–Verlet–leapfrog method and its various interpretations, there follows a discussion of geometric properties: reversibility, symplecticity, volume preservation, and conservation of first integrals.
+It thus presents a cross-section of the recent monograph by the authors, enriched by some additional material.After an introduction to the Newton–Störmer–Verlet–leapfrog method and its various interpretations, there follows a discussion of geometric properties: reversibility, symplecticity, volume preservation, and conservation of first integrals.
 The extension to Hamiltonian systems on manifolds is also described.
 The theoretical foundation relies on a backward error analysis, which translates the geometric properties of the method into the structure of a modified differential equation, whose flow is nearly identical to the numerical method.
 Combined with results from perturbation theory, this explains the excellent long-time behaviour of the method: long-time energy conservation, linear error growth and preservation of invariant tori in near-integrable systems, a discrete virial theorem, and preservation of adiabatic invariants.

 ## Citation
 - **Journal:** Acta Numerica